Getting Started

 .validator({$matches: /^Hello.+/})

-// Processing will pass the input through both the normalizer
+// Processing passes the input through the normalizer then the validator;

 More complex...